LiveGameDesign/LiveGameDesign.github.io/_posts/2019-02-05-Live-Modeling.md

 Program, go forward, discover your imagination was wrong, learn and reimagine.
 Go back and try again, observe an improvement, enjoy the endorfines rushing through your brain and continue.
 Fail, that is ok, it's never a straight line to a goal, just keep modeling, you will get there in the end.
 We believe that *'exploring the failure space'* should not be tedious or repetitive, but instead quickly help identify dead ends and gradually find new exciting design alternatives.

-Our research focusses on explicitly representing changes of program models that help programmers and game designers quickly learn what their changes mean, enabling them to gradually improve both their insight and their programs [1].
+Our research focusses on explicitly representing changes of program models that help programmers in general and game designers in particular understand what their changes mean, enabling them to gradually improve both their insight and their programs [1].

 ### Live Programming for State Machines
 A key research challenge in live modeling is to determine how to migrate the application's run-time state with the changes to its source code.